 Valence electrons are the s and p electrons in the outermost shell.
 The electrons present in the inner shell are core electrons.
 When we study and observe the atom of an element, we come across tiny subatomic particles called valence electrons.
 Lewis structures help us to track the valence electrons and predict the types of bond.

 Valence electrons are all arranged in different orbitals or shells and are mostly negatively charged particles.
 Further, these electrons are responsible for interaction between atoms and the formation of chemical bonds.
 However, not all electrons are associated with the atom.
 Only the electrons present in the outermost shell can participate in the formation of a chemical bond or a molecule.
 Such type of electrons is called valence electrons.

-The valence electrons are part of most of the chemical reactions because they contain more energy compared to the electrons present in inner orbits.
+The valence electrons are part of the chemical reactions because they contain more energy compared to the electrons present in inner orbits.
 Meanwhile, the number of valence electrons present also helps us determine a specific element’s chemical properties, such as its valence or valency, the formation of bonds with other elements.
 It also gives us an idea of how readily the atoms can form bonds, the number of unpaired electrons and how many atoms can take part.